eejlny/SGRACEx1/README.md

 dataset = Planetoid(root="data/Planetoid", name=dataset_sel, split="full", transform=transform)

-The software directory also contains the sgrace.py file that initializes and controls the accelerator.
+The software directory also contains the sgrace.py library file that initializes and controls the accelerator.

 The demo_sgrace script uses this library to offload the GNN execution and its location is indicated in the notebook with: